Times change and my website needed to change too. To see the 2020 update of this page click this link

 If the kitten did not receive its mothers milk during its first 48 hours of life, it is much more susceptible to all infections and needs to be carefully isolated from other cats and kittens until it does receive its vaccinations.
 Remember, vaccinations take a week or before they become effective.

 The vaccine should immunize against feline panleukopenia (cat distemper), feline rhinotracheitis (herpes 1) and feline calicivirus.
 At 12 weeks it should receive a rabies vaccination and at 12 and 18 weeks the kitten should also be vaccinated against feline leukemia.
-Do not use cheap vaccines.
-The best are made by Merial, Pfizer, and Intervet.
+Do not use cheap or improperly stored vaccines.
+The best vaccines are made by Zoetis, Boehringer Ingelheim/Merial, or Merck.
 After its first year-end boosters, it does not need additional vaccinations for many years - despite what is written on the box.
 How you deal with local rabies vaccination ordinances is something you must decide for yourself.
-Read about all cat vaccinations here .
+Read about all cat vaccinations here.

-When you take your kittens in to the veterinarian for the first time, the vet may run a feline leukemia - feline aids (FIV) test.
+When you take your kittens in to your veterinarian for the first time, the vet may run a feline leukemia - feline aids (FIV) test.
 Do not panic if either are positive.
-Often it is antibody in the momma cat that it is detecting - particularly in the case of FIV.
-If the kitten appears healthy and none of your other pets will be exposed to it, have it re-tested in 2 months to see if its titre is dropping.
+Often it is antibody that was in the momma cat that it is detecting in the kitten - particularly in the case of FIV.
+If the kitten appears healthy and none of your other pets will be exposed to it, have it re-tested in 2 months to see if its titer is dropping.
 If the kitten is visibly ill, it probably does have the disease and will not thrive.

-Kittens that are too weak to nurse need to be tube fed if one is to save them.
+I mentioned a bit about tube feeding earlier.
+I tend to do a lot of tube feeding.
+That is because I take in orphaned animals and my assistants and I have so many to care for that we cannot spend all our time patiently coaxing one weak infant to nurse.
+Hopefully, you will not be in that situation.
+Never feed by tube when you have the ability to feed an infant patiently and frequently by mouth.
+However, kittens that are too weak to nurse need to be tube fed if one is to save them.
 It is difficult to explain this process in writing.
-The best way to learn how to tube feed is to have someone experienced in the technique do it for you the first time.
+As I said, the best way to learn how to tube feed correctly is to have someone experienced in the technique do it with you the first time.

 To tube feed, I fill a 1 or 3 cc syringe with heated formula being careful that no air bubbles are present.
 Then I attach an eighteen-gauge infusion (butterfly) set to the syringe.
 I cut off the needle and fill the remaining tubing with milk.
 I lay the tube along side the kitten and make a mark with an indelible pen on the tube when the tip is alongside the kittens last rib.
 If the kitten is at all dehydrated, I lubricate the tube with KY jelly.